Final Paving operations underway – EXPECT LONG DELAYS

-The contractor will be completing the final top layer of the new roadway from Monday, Oct.
-28 to Friday, Nov.
-15, weather permitting.
-Delays on 95th Street could reach up-to 15-minutes.
-Delays at cross-streets (Plateau, Oxford, Niwot, SH 52, and Lookout) will be long (up-to 30-minutes) when paving equipment is moving through the intersection.
-Alternate routes are advised between 8 a.m. and 4:30 p.m., Monday through Friday.
+Delays on 95th Street during working hours could reach up-to 15-minutes.
+Delays at cross-streets (Plateau, Oxford) will be long (up-to 30-minutes) when paving equipment is moving through the intersection, because the asphalt must be allowed to cool until it is safe to drive on.
+Alternate routes are advised between 8 a.m. and 4:30 p.m., Monday through Friday and on Saturday, Dec.
+7.

 Boulder County Transportation is currently rebuilding 95th Street between Lookout Road and Plateau Road (Longmont city limit).
 The project entails widening the road to increase shoulder widths (five-foot shoulder on each side), rebuilding the subsurface to increase resiliency, and creating a new asphalt roadway surface.
 Work is expected through November 2019.